 Lockdown has been very difficult for peoples mental health.
 Add short, cold winter days when people tend to be more likely to be locked indoors for longer.
 It is a difficult time to be dealing with a mental health problem.
 It has been affecting so many more people who have struggled with isolation and loneliness.

-We all have ups and ‘downs’ from time-to-time, but when these feelings are persistent and affect your ability to function, it may be a sign that you’re fighting with depression.
+We all have ups and ‘downs’ from time to time, but when these feelings are persistent and affect your ability to function, it may be a sign that you’re fighting depression.

 Isolation during lockdown has put relationships and mental health issues have increased in both adults and children's mental health.

 Here are a few tips to help yourself and your mental health through a lockdown during this pandemic.